SinkFinder/data/README.md

-# Vulnerabilities
+# Bugs

-The vulnerabilities detected by our **use-after-free** checker and **mismatched-alloc-free** checker.
-It takes the allocation / deallocation APIs (located at `AllocFree/both_stages_positive.txt`) identified by our method to detect vulnerabilities.
-It should be noted that the two checkers directly takes the original output of SinkFinder to detect vulnerabilities.
-Therefore, our method is **completely automatically** from identifying security-sensitive APIs to detecting vulnerabilities. <br>
+The bugs detected by our **use-after-free** checker and **mismatched-alloc-free** checker.
+It takes the allocation / deallocation APIs (located at `AllocFree/both_stages_positive.txt`) identified by our method to detect bugs.
+It should be noted that the two checkers directly takes the original output of SinkFinder to detect bugs.
+Therefore, our method is **completely automatically** from identifying security-sensitive APIs to detecting bugs. <br>
-* **Vulnerabilities/Linux** contains the patches for the Linux kernel vulnerabilities
+* **Bugs/Linux** contains the patches for the Linux kernel bugs
-* **Vulnerabilities/OpenSSL** contains the link to our report of the vulnerability we found in OpenSSL
+* **Bugs/OpenSSL** contains the link to our report of the bug we found in OpenSSL
-* **Vulnerabilities/PostgreSQL** contains the links to our reports of the vulnerabilities we found in PostgreSQL
+* **Bugs/PostgreSQL** contains the links to our reports of the bugs we found in PostgreSQL